fac-15/I-Choose-Who-/README.md

 ### Stretch Goals 🏃🥅
 ![stretch](https://media.giphy.com/media/SwMMo3AMDwqru/giphy.gif)

-- better css
+- Better css
-- more info about the pokemon
+- More info about the selected pokemon
-- desktop friendly
+- Desktop friendly
+- Refactoring: our handlers.js file had different functions that all shared a fair amount of similar code.